GPII/universal/README.md

 `node node_modules/testem/testem.js --file tests/testem.js`

-The required test fixtures and testem will start, and Testem will provide a URL you can open in a browser.
+The required test fixtures and Testem will start, and Testem will provide a URL you can open in a browser.

 If you would like to debug individual tests or view the test summary in a browser without using Testem, you can: